Force over Distance: Chapter 37

 “Chloe,” Rush said, tight and strained.

-“It was short,” Chloe said, her voice dead and flat and powerful, cutting straight through Rush’s threatening flashback.
+“It was short,” Chloe said, her voice dead and flat and powerful, cutting through Rush’s threatening flashback.
 “It was nothing.
 When you sat in the chair and the database unlocked itself, sound came from the walls.
 Mostly static.
 Some piano.
 That’s all.”

 The room was silent.